BabylonJS/Documentation/content/features/featuresDeepDive/mesh/creation/param/greased_line.md

 ## GreasedLine

 `GreasedLine` is a special type of line which uses a regular mesh with triangles to display a line of any width.
 It incorporates custom shaders designed to ensure that the mesh always faces the camera resulting in consistent thickness from all perspectives.
-The shaders are provided as a plugin material.
+The shaders are provided using plugin material.
 You can use `StandardMaterial` or `PBRMaterial` with `GreasedLine` so you can use any property of the material to stylize your line. `GreasedLine` also features dashing, multicolored lines with sampling option, color blending options, variable width of both side of the line (upper, lower part), visibility (what percentage of the line is visible), points coordinates offsets, instance mode (you can add more lines to an instance and they will be drawn in one draw call), lazy mode.
 The values for these features are animatable.
 You can translate, rotate and scale the line as well because it's a mesh.

 ## Create a GreasedLine